bytebase/bytebase.com-old/content/docs/administration/secret.md

 <hint-block type="info">

-If a secret has not been set, Bytebase will not replace the expression with secret value.
-This means that expressions are retained at execution time, which may cause some errors.
+If a secret has not been set, Bytebase will not replace the ${{ secrets.SECRET_NAME }} with a secret value.
+This means that expressions are retained as is upon execution.

 </hint-block>